TheGuildofSnails/SpacerTimes-Website/src/pages/scripts/iknowwhatittakestofly.md

 layout: ../../layouts/Scripts.astro
 ---

+# I Know What It Takes To Fly

 Narrator
 The sound of fire filled the air.
 Balloon boys in their famous stance with one arm on the flamer of their one man hot air balloon; the other holding their weapon of choice.
 Anyone could be attacked at anytime.